Do you include high quality images in some or all of your social media updates? How about your blog content?

 - It gives you the opportunity to provide more information, such as through infographics and screenshots.

 - It helps improve audience engagement, thus keeping readers on your blog for a longer period of time.

-With all this in mind, it’s only natural that I continue to receive the same question on a regular basis: where can I find images to use on my blog and social media platforms?
+With all this in mind, it’s only natural that I continue to receive the same question on a regular basis: where can I find images to use on my web site and social media platforms?

 This is a good question.
 It’s also one that has many answers.

-In this post, I’ll provide information on 10 tools for finding high quality images that can be used both on your blog and in social media updates.
+In this post, I’ll provide information on 10 tools for finding high quality images that can be used both on your web site and in updates on social media sites.
 You probably won’t use each one, as most people eventually settle on a couple that suit them best.
 Even so, it’s good practice to compare all of your options.

 Let’s take a look at the list!